RULES OF LINCOLN'S INN BAR REPRESENTATION COMMITTEE (Approved at the EGM on 22 January 2018)

 c.
 Standing: Any Member of the Committee may stand for election (or re-election) as Chair of the Committee provided that at both the date of close of nominations and at the date when voting closes they are a member of the Committee.

 d.
-Schedule: In the autumn of every other year, an election for the post of Chair of the Committee shall be held.
+Schedule: In the summer of every other year, an election for the post of Chair of the Committee shall be held.

 e.
 The Chair membership may be held concurrently with any other membership, and individuals remain members of the Committee as long as they have at least one unexpired membership term (be this the Chair membership or any other kind).